-Apple's iMovie is welcomed by all Mac users for home movie making which allows people to edit video clips, add sound and voiceover tracks and share movies in various ways.
-And in this article, we will show you how to use iMovie to create a short film step by step.
+Apple's iMovie is welcomed by all Mac users for home movie making which allows people to edit video clips, add sound and voiceover tracks, and share movies in various ways.
+You can edit any kind of movie you want by using iMovie.
+In this article, we will show you how to use iMovie to create a short film step by step.

 1. First, from applications, launch iMovie.
 And from "File" at the main menu, select "New Project" to start a new iMovie project.

 2. Then a window will pop up as below.
 Type in the title name of your project and select a theme, then click "Create".